thiennn/thiennn.github.io/_posts/2017-01-01-change-primary-key-aspnetcore-identity-and-more.md

 By default ASP.NET Core Identity use a string value for the primary keys.
 In [SimplCommerce](https://github.com/simplcommerce/SimplCommerce) we decided to use a long value instead.
 We also changed the name of identity tables and run some custom code every time a user login into the system.
 In this blog post I am going to show you how we did it.

-First, when creating new ASP.NET Core Web Application, in the ASP.NET Core template selecting dialog, choose "Web Application" then click on the "Change Authentication" button, then choose "Individual User Accounts"
+First, when creating new ASP.NET Core Web Application, in the ASP.NET Core template selecting dialog, choose "Web Application", then click on the "Change Authentication" button, and choose "Individual User Accounts"

 ![Create ASP.NET Core Project](/images/creating-aspnetcore-project.png "Create ASP.NET Core Project")

 ## The model
 After the project has been created.
-Open the ApplicationUser.cs in the "Model" folder, you will see that it inherit from IdentityUser which then inherit from IdentityUser<string>.
+Open the ApplicationUser.cs in the "Model" folder, you will see that it inherit from IdentityUser which then inherit from IdentityUser\<string>.
 So we need to change that

 ```cs
 public class ApplicationUser : IdentityUser<long, IdentityUserClaim<long>, ApplicationUserRole, IdentityUserLogin<long>>